 One last thing–if you do have Hashimoto’s (autoimmune) then you might need to decrease your daily intake of kale and spinach or sweet potatoes, millet and broccoli to about, 1-2 times per week.
 The reason is that these are goitrogens, which means that they cause goiters because they decrease the uptake of iodine and in high levels the iodine you do have can’t be properly utilized.
 But, then again, that’s why we test for iodine levels when there is a question of iodine status.

 So, balance is the key and when you’re armed with the information provided by appropriate lab testing it is possible to get your thyroid function to the place you were hoping for, and you won’t be one of those people that say, “How come I have all these thyroid symptoms but my lab tests are normal.”

-Dr. Don Davis, D.C., DACNB is a BOARD CERTIFIED CHIROPRACTIC NEUROLOGIST in Walnut Creek and has been serving individuals with chronic pain for 30 years.
+Dr. Davis is a BOARD CERTIFIED CHIROPRACTIC NEUROLOGIST in Walnut Creek.
+He has been serving individuals with chronic pain for 30 years.
 For information about how you can get a free consultation with Dr. Davis, call (925) 279-4325 (HEAL).
 Visit us at WalnutCreekThyroidInstitute.com